-Meet Diego Vazquez, our Director of Performance Marketing.
-Born and bred in Spain, Diego joined Team TransferGo two years ago and is now responsible for managing all of our channels that drive instant outcomes for our business—from paid social to paid search advertising, and more.
+Meet Diego Vazquez, our Director of Growth.
+Born and bred in Spain, Diego joined Team TransferGo in 2019 and is now responsible for our growth and CRM function.

-Here, Diego Vazquez discusses his colourful career, the importance of innovation, the things that have helped him through lockdown, why he plans to stay in fintech and the anonymous online dating app he started with his brothers 10 years ago.
+Here, Diego Vazquez discusses his colourful career, the importance of innovation, why he plans to stay in fintech and the anonymous online dating app he started with his brothers 10 years ago.

 I’m originally from Bilbao, which is located in the North of Spain, about an hour away from France.
 I studied Business at university there and then I completed my Masters in Madrid and London.
 While in Madrid, I interned at a bank doing research—it was very different to what I’m doing now.
 After that, I moved across to the marketing side and realised that was what I loved to do most.

 After a couple of years of working on my own start-up with my brothers (more on that later), I went on to work for different media agencies.
 I had some great opportunities running campaigns for huge clients like Gucci, Samsung and American Express at a global level.
 It was a great experience.
 I worked with some really intelligent people and learned a lot in a short period of time.
 After that, I worked for another start-up, but then I craved a more fast-paced environment where I was given more involvement.
 That’s when I joined TransferGo.
 The company resonated with me because it solved the pain point of sending money home.
 Their product is something I use myself.

 What are the things that drive you at work?